WinTweakers/WindowsToolbox/README.md

 ## This project is no longer being actively developed
 Updates at least once every two weeks, no promises tho.
+Also no more binaries, will try to find a way to release whenever a commit is pushed :frcry:

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]